November 2, 2020 - Meagan Palmer

 Am I covered if I contract COVID-19 while I’m on my trip?

-Does travel insurance cover travel advisories?
+Does travel insurance protect against travel advisories?

 Without purchasing Cancel for Any Reason coverage, it’s not likely you could claim for trip cancellation or trip interruption if the destination country has closed its borders.